The 15 best TV shows to watch on Amazon Prime Video

 The Man in the High Castle

 The Man in the High Castle imagines an alternate history where the Axis powers (Rome-Berlin-Tokyo) win World War II.
 Based on a Philip K. Dick novel, the series follows characters in the '60s who live in a parallel universe, where Nazi Germany and the Empire of Japan control the US.
 But there's impossible newsreel footage surfacing of a world where Germany and Japan lose the war, causing some to rebel.
 To really hammer home its dystopia credentials, The Man in the High Castle is steered by producer Ridley Scott.
-Fully-realized and with a focused plot, this is gripping TV.
+Fully realized and with a focused plot, this is gripping TV.

 The Expanse